anarchycoin/anarchycoin/README.md

 anarchycoind help
 ```

 The above command will list all available functions of the Anarchycoin daemon.
-To safely stop the daemon, execute Gamerscoind stop.
+To safely stop the daemon, execute Anarchycoind stop.

 #Testing
 -------